 Amer Sports is a global player in the sports equipment market present in 51 locations around the world with favorite brands such as Wilson, Salomon and Arc’Teryx.
 The company wanted real time visibility on the state of their IT system in some twenty critical sites in Europe, Asia and America.
-It’s something they’ve accomplished through the implementation Centreon EMS, allowing Amer Sports more responsiveness and visibility on key business activity sites.
+It’s something they’ve accomplished through the implementation of Centreon Business Edition, allowing Amer Sports more responsiveness and visibility on key business activity sites.
 The new IT monitoring system also offered the opportunity to adopt shared practices and strengthen communication with lines of business (LOB).

 The project in a nutshell: streamlining monitoring for some twenty locations

 ITOM objectives: a single, centralized monitoring solution across locations

 - Achieve more visibility through the adoption of a common, integrated solution to monitor some 20 locations across 3 continents